 After you’ve made your temperature and time settings, you press the “Start Cooking” button and the process begins.
 The core food temp and the cooker temp are used to calculate the time remaining before the food reaches the desired doneness.
 There is also a progress bar that indicates how far along the cook you’ve come, but no temp vs. time graph.

-The unit's temperature accuracy may not be correctly represented with our testing protocol.
-While the numbers at 225° and 325° aren't encouraging - 216° and 342° respectively, I can't think of any food that is cooked to those temperatures.
-This may be a moot point because the food end of the probe won't be used for ambient measurements anyway.
+The unit’s temperature accuracy may not be correctly represented with our testing protocol.
+While the numbers at 225°F and 325°F aren’t encouraging (216°F and 342°F respectively), I can’t think of any food that is cooked to those temperatures.
+This may be a moot point because the food end of the probe won’t be used for ambient measurements anyway.

-The user's manual provides the minimum info needed to get started, but there are a number of instructional videos on the company's website.
-While the probe placement in the food is not critical, there are a couple of caveats that are spelled out in the manual and on the videos.
-Care must be taken if grilling a flat piece of meat like a steak so that the cables aren't exposed to flames or excessively high temperatures.
+The user’s manual provides only the minimum info needed to get started, but the company website has a number of helpful instructional videos.
+While probe placement in the food is not critical, there are a couple of caveats that are spelled out in the manual and on the videos.
+Care must be taken if grilling a flat piece of meat like a steak so that the cables aren’t exposed to flames or excessively high temperatures.
 While the cables appear quite robust, there are a number of small gauge wires inside that might be susceptible to heat damage.
 Time will tell.